 Funding for colleges and universities has dwindled, not only in West Virginia but across the country.
 The College of Science has become increasingly dependent on the generous gifts of our friends, alumni, and other donors to support initiatives in academic excellence, scholarships, awards, fellowships, and developmental support.
 Gifts of any size to the College of Science are welcomed and valued by our faculty and students.

-To give online via credit card, please click on the button or this link:
+To give online via credit card, please follow the steps below:

 - Complete the other items

 - Click Make Your Gift at the bottom

 To give via mail, please send a letter directing the funds to “College of Science” and check to:

 Huntington, WV 25755